powdr-labs/powdr/book/src/hello_world.md

 powdr verify test_data/asm/book/hello_world.asm --field bn254 --backend halo2 --vkey "vkey.bin" --params "params.bin" --proof "hello_world_proof.bin"
 ```

+> Note that CLI proof verification works analogously for eSTARK, without the setup step and using the Goldilocks field instead of Bn254.

 Another aspect that was omitted in this example is the fact that this proof
-uses a Poseidon transcript and cannot be verified in a cheap way on Ethereum.
+uses a Poseidon transcript and cannot be verified in a cheap way on Ethereum,
+even though we can verify it efficiently via powdr.
 There are two ways to enable verification on Ethereum:

 1. Use a different transcript when generating this proof.
 See section
-   `hello_world_ethereum` for the same example targeting EVM verification.
+   `hello_world_ethereum` (TODO link) for the same example targeting EVM verification.
 2. Use proof aggregation to compress the proof we just generated using a
    circuit that can be verified on Ethereum.
 See section
-   `hello_world_ethereum_aggregation` to learn how to do that.
+   `hello_world_ethereum_aggregation` (TODO link) to learn how to do that.

-> Note that CLI proof verification works analogously for eSTARK, without the setup step and using the Goldilocks field instead of Bn254.